SublimeText/PythonOpenModule/README.md

 # Python Open Module
 This plugin will open a python module file present on sys.path and any open folders in the window.

+## Usage
-After opening, type the package name (e.g. `decimal` or `logging.config`) into the input panel and press enter.
+After opening the input panel (by either "Open Python module" under the File menu, or a keyboard shortcut, type the package name (e.g. `decimal` or `logging.config`) into the input panel and press enter.

+## Python sys.path
+The sys.path that is searched depends on the python executable, which is selected in the following manner:

+1. `python_executable` in user settings (if set and a valid executable)
+1. `python` on the current user's path
+1. `python` used by sublime itself

+## Virtual Environments
+You may wish to set `python_executable` in your project settings if you are using a virtualenv.
+For example, if your virtualenv was called `monty`:

+    {
+		"settings": {
+			"python_executable": "/Users/grobertson/.virtualenvs/monty/bin/python"
+		},
+		"folders":
+		[
+			{
+				"path": "/Users/glen/monty"
+			}
+		]
+	}

 ## Notes:
 *   If the package name is a package directory, __init__.py in that directory will be opened
-*   If `python` exists on the user path, it's sys.path is used
-*   Otherwise it will fallback to a search on sublime's python sys.path